Deltares/dfm_tools/README.md

 Developer information: how to contribute to this git repository
 --------
-- First request rights to contribute with the current developers
+- First request github rights to contribute with the current developers
+	- Jelmer Veenstra <jelmer.veenstra@deltares.nl>
+	- Lora Buckman
+	- Julien Groenenboom
 - Get a local checkout of the github repository:
 	- Download git from https://git-scm.com/download/win, install with default settings
 	- open command line in a folder where you want to clone the dfm_tools github repo, e.g. C:\\DATA